Skip to main content

 • Emergency hotfixes: Use force: true to quickly fix production prompts when needed

-• Batch operations: Efficiently create or update multiple documents in a loop
+• Batch operations: Efficiently create or update multiple prompts in a loop

 Example: Update with Force Flag